joshswan/react-native-autolink/README.md

 ## Props

+**Note: Any props not listed below will be passed through to the main Text node (e.g. style, numberOfLines).**

 | Prop | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |
 | `text` | `String` | | ***Required.*** The string to parse for links. |